Byron Buxton Player Props: Twins vs. Guardians

 Byron Buxton At The Plate

-- Buxton leads Minnesota with 28 hits and an OBP of .346, plus a team-best slugging percentage of .555.
+- Buxton has 28 hits and an OBP of .341 to go with a slugging percentage of .535.
+All three of those stats rank first among Minnesota hitters this season.

-- Among the qualifying hitters in baseball, he ranks 91st in batting average, 73rd in on-base percentage, and 22nd in slugging.
+- Among the qualified hitters in MLB action, he ranks 110th in batting average, 77th in on-base percentage, and 25th in slugging.

-- Buxton has reached base via a hit in 21 games this year (of 30 played), and had multiple hits in seven of those games.
+- In 67.7% of his games this season (21 of 31), Buxton has picked up at least one hit, and in seven of those games (22.6%) he recorded multiple hits.

-- In 11 games this season (36.7%), Buxton has picked up an RBI, and in five of those games (16.7%) he had more than one.
-He has also driven home three or more of his team's runs in three contests.
+- Buxton has driven home a run in 11 games this season (35.5%), including more than one RBI in 16.1% of his games and producing three or more of his team's runs on three occasions..

-- He has scored in 17 of 30 games this season, and more than once 4 times.
+- He has scored in 54.8% of his games this season, with two or more runs scored in 12.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.